RaphaelIT7/gmod-holylib/README.md

 Called when our Steam server successfully connected to steams servers.

 ## systimer
 This module is just the timer library, but it doesn't use CurTime.
+> NOTE: Timer repetitions are limited to an unsigned int.

 ### Functions